khalidMesbah/Storefront-Backend/README.md

 - [ ] JWT's for authentication and protected endpoints
 - [ ] Connect database tables via foreign keys
 - [ ] Translate data requirements from stakeholders into a database schema.
+- [ ] EXTRA: Add logic to ensure that products cannot be added to orders that are closed.
 - [ ] Install dependencies (examples).
 - [ ] Declare the Application object inside server.js file.
 - [ ] Create .env file, declare the different environments inside database.json and instantiate the